clarkfitzg/pems_fd/paper/paper.md

     - Statistics Department, UC Davis
     - Civil Engineering Department, UC Davis
 abstract:
-    "TODO"
+    "This paper analyzes several hundred GB of loop detector data from the California Department of Transportation Performance Management System (PEMS).
+We use the data to estimate the fundamental diagram of traffic flow as a function of density and then perform clustering on the sensor locations.
+The clusters reveal a dominant group of fundamental diagrams with normal flow and a smaller group with lesser flow.
+We demonstrate efficient computational techniques to process data both in and out of main memory."

 ---

-## Intro
+## Introduction

-Traffic engineers model the __flow__ of traffic (vehicles per hour) as a function of traffic __density__ (vehicles per mile).
+Traffic engineers model the flow of traffic (vehicles per hour) as a function of traffic density (vehicles per mile).
 This model dictates how traffic will flow in a given stretch of road, so it is known as the fundamental diagram @daganzo1997fundamentals.

-An inherent problem in understanding the fundamental diagram is that we seldom observe high density traffic.
-How much?

-The median station happened to be on Interstate 80 on the Bay Bridge connecting Oakland and San Francisco, between the toll booth and Yerba Buena Island.

-This paper addresses that problem directly by examining massive amounts of data to incorporate
+The motivating question for this paper is: what types of fundamental diagrams appear in empirical data sets?
+How can we characterize them?

+At most highway locations we seldom observe high density traffic, which makes this question inherently challenging.
+This paper addresses the challenge directly by examining a massive amount of data and including all of it in the estimation and fitting of the fundamental diagrams.
+The section on _Computation_ explains our efficient computational approach.

+Estimating the fundamental diagram in one location can be thought of as a massive data reduction, because it summarizes millions of observations into a concise functional parameterization.
+The details for these parameterizations can be found in the section on _Data Analysis_.
+Then we use the estimated fundamental diagrams as an input to a distance based clustering in the section _Clustering_.

+## Literature Review

 The CalTrans PEMS database contains terabytes of historical traffic sensor data.
-Most academic analyses focus on small areas for small time periods.
+Most academic analyses of the PEMS data focus on small areas for small time periods.
-This paper demonstrates how to compose and integrate powerful data processing technologies to create a scalable solution that allows us to apply essentially any analysis we like.

-explores clustering techniques based on distances between functions.

-We use this to build data driven models of the fundamental diagram as a function, and compute distances between them based on distances calculated with the inner product between functions.
-The fundamental diagrams group into those showing high and low flows.
-(TODO: how high?)

-We combined the Apache Hive database with the R programming language to efficiently process hundreds of billions of data points.

-Contributions of this paper:

-- Demonstrate scalable and efficient computational techniques
-- Discover the PEMS sensor stations cluster into naturally occuring groups with high and low flow

-## Literature Review

 @li2011fundamental fit a piecewise linear fundamental diagram to 30 second PEMS data by minimizing the absolute deviation from the observed